 At Your Sewing Machine & Ironing Board

-- From the fusible web (Wonder Under in our sample), cut rectangles slightly larger than all the kite triangles needed for each solid color.
+- From the fusible web, cut rectangles slightly larger than all the kite triangles needed for each solid color.

-- Following manufacturer’s instructions, fuse to the wrong side of each of the colored fabrics.
+- Following manufacturer’s instructions, fuse the web to the wrong side of each of the colored fabrics.

 - Place the appropriate triangle pattern upside down on the paper side of the fused product and trace around the pattern.